NGSolve/ngsPETSc/paper/paper.md

 Table 2: The number of iterations required to solve the Oseen problem with different viscosities and different refinement levels.
 In parentheses we report the number of degrees of freedom (DoFs) on the finest level and the relative residuals.

 Figure 1 shows a simulation of a hyperelastic beam, solved with PETSc nonlinear solvers.
 Figure 2 shows a high-order NETGEN mesh employed in Firedrake for the simulation of a Navier-Stokes flow past a cylinder.
-Figure 3 shows the adaptive mesh refinement for a Poisson problem on a Pacman domain.
+Figure 3 shows the adaptive mesh refinement for a Poisson problem on an L-shaped domain.

 ![A hyperelastic beam deformed by fixing one end and applying a twist at the other end.
 The coloruing corresponds to the deviatoric von Mises stress experienced by the beam.
 The beam is discretised with $P_3$ finite elements and the nonlinear problem is solved using PETSc SNES.
 The full example, with more details, can be found in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/PETScSNES/hyperelasticity.py.html).](figures/hyperelastic.png)